msinamsina/human-parsing-datasets-analysis/README.md

 - for more information about human parsinag task please see [Human Parsing](https://paperswithcode.com/task/human-parsing/latest)

-# Lsit of datasets:
+# List of datasets:
+- LIP
 - CIHP
-- LIP

 ## LIP
 **LIP** is a single human parsing datasets